eclipse-zenoh/zenoh-demos/zenoh-tetris/README.md

 The pair tetris game powered with Zenoh.

-Gamwe rules:
+Game rules:

 - Normal tetris rules
-- When player removes line, randomly filled line pops from bottom in opponnent's glass.
+- When player removes line, randomly filled line pops from the bottom of the opponnent's glass.

 Usage: